arouyan/lakeFS/docs/contributing.md

 ---
 layout: default
 title: Contributing
-description: lakeFS community welcomes your contribution.
-To make the process as seamless as possible, we recommend you read this contribution guide.
+description: The lakeFS community welcomes your contribution.
+To make the process as seamless as possible, we recommend reading this contribution guide.
 nav_order: 55
 has_children: false
 ---

 # Contributing to lakeFS

 Thank you for your interest in contributing to our project.
-Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.
+Whether it's a bug report, new feature, correction, or additional documentation, we greatly value the feedback and contributions from our community.

-Please read through this document before submitting any issues or pull requests to ensure we have all the necessary information to effectively respond to your bug report or contribution.
+Please read through this document before submitting any issues or pull requests to ensure that we have all the necessary information to respond to your bug report or contribution effectively.

-Don't know where to start?
-Reach out on the #dev channel on [our Slack](https://lakefs.io/slack) and we will help you get started.
+Not sure where to start?
+Reach out to us on the #dev channel on [our Slack](https://lakefs.io/slack) and we will help you get started.
 We also recommend this [free series](https://app.egghead.io/playlists/how-to-contribute-to-an-open-source-project-on-github){:target="_blank"} about contributing to OSS projects.
 {: .note .note-info }

-## Getting Started
+## Getting started

 Before you get started, we ask that you:

 * Check out the [code of conduct](https://github.com/treeverse/lakeFS/blob/master/CODE_OF_CONDUCT.md).
 * Sign the [lakeFS CLA](https://cla-assistant.io/treeverse/lakeFS) when making your first pull request (individual / corporate)
 * Submit any security issues directly to [security@treeverse.io](mailto:security@treeverse.io).
-* Contributions should have an associated [GitHub issue](https://github.com/treeverse/lakeFS/issues/).
+* Make sure that contributions have an associated [GitHub issue](https://github.com/treeverse/lakeFS/issues/).
 * Before making major contributions, please reach out to us on the #dev channel on [Slack](https://lakefs.io/slack).
-  We will make sure no one else is working on the same feature.
+  We will make sure that no one else is working on the same feature.

-## Setting up an Environment
+## Setting up an environment

 *This section was tested on macOS and Linux (Fedora 32, Ubuntu 20.04) - Your mileage may vary*

 Our [Go release workflow](https://github.com/treeverse/lakeFS/blob/master/.github/workflows/goreleaser.yaml) holds the Go and Node.js versions we currently use under _go-version_ and _node-version_ compatibly.
-The Java workflows use [Maven 3.8.1](https://github.com/actions/virtual-environments/blob/main/images/linux/Ubuntu2004-README.md) (but any recent version of Maven should work).
+The Java workflows use [Maven 3.8.1](https://github.com/actions/virtual-environments/blob/main/images/linux/Ubuntu2004-README.md) (but any recent version of Maven should work as well).

 1. Install the required dependencies for your OS:
    1. [Git](https://git-scm.com/downloads)